insarlab/MintPy/docs/CONTRIBUTING.md

    git checkout -b seasonal_fitting
    ```

 + Work on your idea, run tests and commit locally (`git add` and `git commit`) and/or to your fork on GitHub as you progress (`git push` in command line or [GitHub Desktop](https://desktop.github.com/) with graphical user interface).
-Use a clear commit message describing the motivation of a change, the nature of a bug for bug fixes or some details on what an enchancement does.
+Use a clear commit message describing the motivation of a change, the nature of a bug for bug fixes or some details on what an enhancement does.

 + Run the [overall test](./CONTRIBUTING.md#testing) locally.